Is Wickes open for the Easter bank holiday weekend? All you need to know about Wickes online DIY store home delivery and click and collect

 Wickes online orders are open and the web site is working.
 As well as home delivery, Wickes is also offering click and collect during the week, between 6am and 3pm.
 It’s a contactless version of click and collect on ‘essential items only’.
-There is usually a 'queue' to get on the Wickes website, a bit like trying to buy Glastonbury tickets, and with Easter Weekend looming, that queue is not gonna get any shorter.
-Right now it's about 35 minutes.
+There is usually a 'queue' to get on the Wickes website, a bit like trying to buy Glastonbury tickets.
+However, the queue is currently under 10 minutes, as click and collect is no longer available.
+You can still get home delivery, however.

 Wickes online ordering for home delivery and click and collect is in major demand.
 On click and collect, Wickes says, ‘Some collections will not be available for 8 hrs or [until the] next day.
 Please wait for confirmation that your order is ready before visiting the store.’